When will I receive information about housing at H-SC?

 Where can I get a new Student Health Form if I lose the one that was mailed to me?

 You can print out a new form online by going to the Student Health Services website.
-They will be able to assist you with any of your health issues or concerns when you arrive on campus.
+The Wellness Center staff will be able to assist you with any of your health issues or concerns when you arrive on campus.

 What is the College policy for married students?